drupalprojects/focal_point/README.md

 ##OTHER CONFIGURATIONS

-The focal point module's configuration form has only one option.
-You can specify what image preset to use for the preview image if none is already provided.
+The focal point module's configuration form has only two options.
+You can enable focal point on standard image fields and/or media image fields.
+Additionally, you can specify what image preset to use for the preview image if none is already provided.
 Typically this is only used for Media fields.